-Replace freezer bulb by: (1) using two hands spread each side of the light cover outward and pull to the front; (2) unscrew and replace bulb; (3) push right hand side of light cover toward back of freezer engaging the tab into the slot.
-Then push left side toward back engaging the left tab into the slot.
+For models JRTE198, JRTE218 & JRTDE228: Replace freezer bulb by: (1) using two hands spread each side of the light cover outward and pull to the front; (2) unscrew and replace bulb; (3) push right hand side of light cover toward back of freezer engaging tab in slot.
+Then push left side toward back engaging left tab in slot.